Breakfast Bagels are so easy to make and customizable. I like mine with egg, cheese, and ham but you could also make it with bacon.Jump to Recipe

 In a small frying pan, cook the meat that you want for the bagels.
 I used deli ham and put it over medium heat to take the chill out of it.
 If you want any other breakfast meat, that needs to be cooked, too.

 Meanwhile, in another frying pan, fry eggs to your liking.
 If you have a very small pan, it works great to cook the egg in there so it is round and fits the bagel well.
 Otherwise, to save on cleaning, you can do this in the same pan as the meat after it cooks.
-Just make sure the eggs are cooked last because they get cold very quickly.
+Cook the eggs last since they get cold quickly.

 - 1 bagel